 So, how can you get your team of software developers to stay productive and help them get more things done in the environment when team productivity is constantly challenged?

-The good thing to know is that there are a plethora of ways to increase the development speed, sans having to increase the number of employees or number of hours in a workday.
-However, the idea here is not using those latest, fanciest development tools, as that won’t just make your software development team more productive.
+The good thing to know is that there are a plethora of ways to increase the development speed, sans having to increase the number of employees or the number of hours in a workday.
+However, the idea here is not to use those latest, fanciest development tools, as that won’t just make your app development team more productive.
 Those tools are just one element of the equation, and they don’t wholly contribute to the productive factor.

 As per Charles Duhigg, “Productivity is about making certain choices in certain ways.
 The way we choose to see ourselves and frame daily decisions; the stories we tell ourselves, and the easy goals we ignore; the sense of community we build among teammates; the creative cultures we establish as leaders.
 These are the things that separate the merely busy from the genuinely productive.”